 Our collection of hot cocoa mixes, including this Evening Hot Chocolate, is made with natural and clean ingredients that promote mindfulness and support wellness.

-Is 1mg of Melatonin Safe for a 2-Year-Old?
+Is 1mg of Melatonin Suitable for a 2-Year-Old?

 Consult with your child's pediatrician or healthcare provider before giving them melatonin, especially for a 2-year-old.